Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-2.10
+No. 29
+LVL 1

 Question:
 Define a function that can accept two strings as input and concatenate them and then print it in console.

 Hints:
-Use + to concatenate the strings
+Use `+` to concatenate the strings

 Solution:
 ```python
 def printValue(s1,s2):
 	print s1+s2